 Seeing Something Different

-Having gone through my diagnosis, treatments and recovery, I now take a glance in the mirror and see maybe a little something more.
+Having gone through my diagnosis, procedures and recovery, I now take a glance in the mirror and see maybe a little something more.

 Oh I still see those years of life well lived, but now I also see the recent struggle and ultimate victory.
 I see tears and faith and hope and struggle and love.